cdmesh/cdmesh-api/README.md

 ### The Problem

-Modern data platforms face a critical governance challenge: as organizations scale to thousands of data products and services, traditional tuple-based governance systems require O(T) operations for policy updates, where is the number of tables.
+Modern data platforms face a critical governance challenge: as organizations scale to thousands of data products and services, traditional tuple-based governance systems require O(T) operations for policy updates, where T is the number of tuples.
 This creates bottlenecks in compliance, security, and operational efficiency.

 ### The Solution